databricks/terraform-provider-databricks/docs/data-sources/pipelines.md

 This data source exports the following attributes:

-* `pipeline_name` - (Optional) Filter Delta Live Tables pipelines by a given search term. `%` is the supported wildcard operator.
+* `pipeline_name` - (Optional) Filter Delta Live Tables pipelines by name for a given search term. `%` is the supported wildcard operator.

 ## Attribute Reference

 This data source exports the following attributes:

-* `ids` - id-to-name map for [Delta Live Tables](https://docs.databricks.com/data-engineering/delta-live-tables/index.html) pipelines matching the provided search criteria.
+* `ids` - List of ids for [Delta Live Tables](https://docs.databricks.com/data-engineering/delta-live-tables/index.html) pipelines matching the provided search criteria.

 ## Related Resources